 5,000-30,000 Scovilles.
 This very interesting little chili makes a great conversation piece in the garden or in the kitchen due to its distinctively phallic shape, hence its name.
 It grows to about 3-4 inches long and 1-1.5 inches wide, and matures to a bright red.
 Originally from Texas and Louisiana, they are grown commercially and seeds can be obtained through private companies.
 They are great for salsas!

 1,177 Scovilles.
 Capsicum Baccatum.
 The Peppadew is grown in the Limpopo province of South Africa, and is actually the brand name of sweet piquanté peppers.
 As the story goes, a farmer discovered the tiny pepper in South Africa in the 1990s and put it on the market.
 He described it as “peppery” but “sweet as the dew,” hence the name.
 It became very popular in South Africa in the 2000s, especially as a pizza topping.
 The Peppadew is a sweet pepper, with just a bit of heat.
-It resembles a cherry tomato, but it has no relation.
+It resembles a cherry tomato, but it is not a tomato, despite both being part of the Solanaceae family.
 It is sold commercially, either hot or mild, and may be stuffed with soft cheeses, such as cream cheese.
 It is also tasty on salads, omelettes, and sandwiches.

 Capsicum Annuum.
 The Piment de Bresse is a rare chili pepper grown on the plains of Lyon, France, and is named after the city of 'la Bresse' in burgundy, where you will find it used in many recipes originating in that region.
 It is used traditionally in powder form and incorporated into a cheese called "fromage fort".
 It is an ancient heirloom that has been used for hundreds of years.
 The peppers ripen from green to a bright red as shown. the taste is sugary and the heat level falls somewhere between a jalapeno pepper and cayenne pepper.
 The fruits are elongated and typically reach up to 5 inches in length, and about 1 inch wide.